Navya0203/RESNET-ON-CIFAR-10/README.md

 Our experiments on the CIFAR10 dataset with custom ResNet architectures involving Squeeze and Activation Blocks and parameter sharing demonstrate that it is possible to maintain good accuracy despite reducing parameters.

 ## GETTING STARTED
+To clone and reach the main project directory
 ```bash
 git clone https://github.com/Navya0203/RESNET-ON-CIFAR-10.git
 cd RESNET-ON-CIFAR-10